 SMTP port 25 is traditionally blocked by residential ISPs and cloud providers to prevent spam.
 This is to prevent open SMTP relays from being misused or set up for abuse.

 Configuring up your own email server requires due care to ensure security.
 A simple mistake in the setup can render the security settings ineffective, therefore most important part is to make sure the server does not become an open relay.

 Conveniently MX Toolbox, an online network testing utility, provides an SMTP diagnostics tool with which you can easily test your configuration by just entering your mail server domain name such as mail.example.com.

-Secure mail submission usually takes place using a TLS encrypted connection to port 587 of a server that submits the mail onwards.
+Secure mail submission usually takes place using a TLS-encrypted connection to port 587 of a server that submits the mail onwards.
 Both the client and server need to support it for a secure connection to be established.
-Most of the popular modern email clients support TLS, so the burden of enabling secure email delivery falls on the mail server management.
+Most of the popular modern email clients support TLS, so the burden of enabling secure email delivery falls on mail server management.

-Although the outbound SMTP port 25 is blocked, you can choose to use port 465, 587, or a non-standard port to send email through a relay.
+Although the outbound SMTP port 25 is blocked, you can choose to use ports 465 and 587, or a non-standard port to send email through a relay.
 For example, you can configure your Mail Transfer Agent to use a mailing service e.g. MailChimp or Mailgun over port 587 to securely relay emails.

 The outbound SMTP port 25 is closed by default on new accounts to prevent accidental open relays and misuse.
 The blocked port shows up on your server’s firewall at your UpCloud control panel but cannot be changed directly.

 The port can be opened on request.
 If you would need port 25 opened, you can request the port block to be removed by contacting our support team.